 Go to https://t.co/6pbxUW7eFM for more about the help available for residents. pic.twitter.com/zu03Ue9Drx

-Next up, you may have already noticed but we’re a little in awe of Rob Jefferson and the team at Doncaster Council... 🙌 They’ve shown that not only can professional social media accounts have personality, but that this tone of voice has a tangible impact on engagement rates and success in conveying important messages.
+Next up, you may have already noticed but we’re a little in awe of the team at Doncaster Council... 🙌 They’ve shown that not only can professional social media accounts have personality, but that this tone of voice has a tangible impact on engagement rates and success in conveying important messages.

 We also know that Facebook and Twitter will show content that gets more engagement to more of your fans and followers so creating content that is super shareable like this will help to spread the word about your initiatives!

 If you haven’t already, be check out our webinar with Rob Jefferson from Doncaster Council as he shares how they developed this unique personality and tone of voice for their brand on social media!